jessiewx/odps/intl.en-US/User Guide/Interactive SQL (Lightning)/Overview.md

 MaxCompute Lightning provides interactive query services for MaxCompute, and supports easy connection to MaxCompute projects based on the PostgreSQL protocol and syntax.
 This service allows you to quickly query and analyze MaxCompute project data using standard SQL and commonly used tools.

-You can use major BI tools, such as Tablueu and FineReport, to easily connect to MaxCompute projects, and perform BI analysis or ad hoc queries.
+You can use major BI tools, such as Tableau and FineReport, to easily connect to MaxCompute projects, and perform BI analysis or ad hoc queries.
 The quick query feature in MaxCompute Lightning allows you to provide services by encapsulating project table data in APIs, supporting diverse application scenarios without data migration.

 MaxCompute Lightning offers serverless computing services.
 No infrastructure is required and you pay only for queries.